Valued fields, Metastable groups: Valued fields: stably dominated groups and algebraic groups

-We now proceed as in \cite{Pil-FieldsQp}, with some local changes of reasoning.
-The Zariski closure $\overline{F}$ of $F$ is a commutative algebraic group and the Zariski closure $\overline{L}$ acts on $F$ by conjugation.
-Let $B < \overline{F}$ be a $\overline{L}$-invariant subgroup of $\overline{F}$.
-Then $B\cap F$ is an ideal and thus is trivial.
-Quotienting by $B$, we would be able to embed $F$ in a variety of strictly lower dimension than $\overline{F}$, a contradiction.
 Applying Lemma\ \ref{L:IrrAction}, we see that $\overline{F}$ is a vector space over the valued field $K$ and that the action of $\overline{L}$ is linear.
 We also denote this action by $\cdot$ since it extends the action of $L$ on $F$ by multiplication.
 If $r_i \in L$ and $\sum r_i = 0$, then $\sum r_i \cdot y= (\sum r_i)\cdot y = 0$ for any $ y \in F$, and by Zariski density of $F$, for $y \in \overline{F}$.
-Thus the action may be extended to an action of the ring $R$ generated by $L$ on $W$, again extending the action by multiplication of $R$ on $F$.
+Thus the action may be extended to an action of the ring $R$ generated by $L$ on $\overline{F}$, again extending the action by multiplication of $R$ on $F$.
 Note that $R$ contains the subrng $D$ constructed in Proposition\ \ref{P:fields} and hence its fraction field is $F$.
 Finally, if $0 \neq r \in R$ then $r$ acts on $F$ as an invertible linear transformation, since the image contains $r\cdot F = F$ and hence, by Zariski density, $\overline{F}$.
 Thus we can extend the action to a $K$-linear action of $F$ on $\overline{F}$ which extends the action by multiplication.
 We also denote that action by $\cdot$.

 Let $Z$ be some non-zero orbit of $L$ on $F$.
 Then $Z$ is definably isomorphic to $L$, and, since $F^\star /L$ is $\Gamma$-internal, it has the same $C$-minimal dimension as $F$.
-So $F$ contains a non-empty open subset $U$ of $\overline{F}$.
+So $Z$ contains a non-empty open subset $U$ of $\overline{F}$.
 Pick any $c \in U$, then for any $\alpha \in \Oo$ with $\val(\alpha-1)$ sufficiently large, $\alpha c \in U$ and thus there exists $h\in L$ such that $h\cdot c = \alpha c$.
 Since $F$ is a field, $h$ is uniquely defined.
 For any $b \in L$, we have $\alpha (b \cdot c) = b \cdot (\alpha c) = b \cdot (h \cdot c) = h \cdot (b \cdot c)$ so the action by $h$ and scalar multiplication by $\alpha$ agree on $Z$.
 Since $Z$ has the same $C$-minimal dimension as $\overline{F}$, the linear span of $Z$ is $\overline{F}$ and those two linear functions actually agree on $\overline{F}$.